 Beneficiaries born before 1995 will continue to have access to the Medicare Supplement Plan F which covers all medical cost-sharing.
-Those new to Medicare beginning in 2020 cannot purchase coverage for the Part B deductible so the most comprehensive option will be Medicare Supplement Plan G, which also includes a Foreign Travel Emergency benefit.
+People who became eligible for Medicare after January 2020 cannot purchase coverage for the Part B deductible, so the most comprehensive option will be Medicare Supplement Plan G, which also includes a Foreign Travel Emergency benefit.

 Enhanced extra dental, vision, and wellness products benefits on “MA-Only” plans can appeal to veterans who have access to prescription drugs through the VHA.
 Other beneficiaries enjoy built-in convenience with a Medicare Advantage Prescription Drug (MAPD) plan.

 AEP provides the primary opportunity to review and switch plans for the following calendar year.
 Members of MA/MAPD plans have an additional opportunity to change plans once during the Medicare Advantage Open Enrollment Period from January through March.

 Our free consultation services begin with a formulary search to narrow down plan choices based on your prescriptions and then where appropriate further refine options based on the HMO or PPO networks that contract with your preferred providers.
 Once you select your base health plans ancillary products can round out your personalized coverage package.